alfarzan/plsignore.com2/_posts/2019-06-11-rani-moran.md

 **RANI**: I worked mostly for small companies, and when you work for small companies, you do more.
 So I did more than algorithm design.
 Basically what I would do is, a company would have a vague problem they wanted to solve, for example in solar panel optimisation or something in high frequency trading, then I would sit down and try to think of a good algorithm to solve it.
 Once I had that, I would then sit down with the development team and try to teach them how to do it.
 Sometimes I would do the coding myself.
 It was very entertaining and engaging work.
 I liked it quite a bit.

-**ALI**: If you liked it then why swap it so psychology?
+**ALI**: If you liked it then why swap it psychology?
 It seems like quite a leap.

 **RANI**: So it was not such a decisive progression in reality.
 I had always been interested in psychology. **_During my time in industry I would occasionally take various different Open university courses in psychology_**.
 Once class here, another there.
 Then after a few years they called me and said something like “Hey if you take a few more courses then you can get a degree”.
 So I did.
 And then I had my degree.
 This was all while I was working.